QuackHack-McBlindy/DuckDuckFind/README.md

 _Example query:_
-__"How has the Nvidia stock performed the last 6 months?"__
+__"How has the Nvidia stock performed the last year?"__
 _Response:_
-__The current stock price of NVDA is: $102.83__
+__The current price of a NVDA stock is $106.47.
+It has increased 135.72% over the last year.__

 In addition to giving a response with the price,
-the query will create a graph of the last 6 months closing price
+the query will create a custom graph of the last years closing prices
 for the Nvidia stock, and display it in the /Viewer.

 <img src="https://raw.githubusercontent.com/QuackHack-McBlindy/DuckDuckFind/main/stock_example.png" alt="Example Graph" width="40%" />

+You can specify any stock and time period.

 ## **Questions?**